sguha-lab/BaCon/README.md

   n:          number of individuals

-  true.r.v:   for each simulation replication, vector of true concordance parameters, \\
+  true.r.v:   for each simulation replication, vector of true concordance parameters, \n
               e.g. in Section 4.1 of the paper, true.r.v = c(.875,.925,.975)